startupvictoria/membership-site/README.md

 membership-site
 ===============

-The public facing web site of Startup Victoria: startupvictoria.com.au
+The public web site of Startup Victoria: startupvictoria.com.au is open-source.
+You can contribute to it.

 Features: